Back to School Sale: $100 OFF Sitewide Shop now

 6. Dry-clean

-Consider that time plays an important role in the methods mentioned so far.
+Time plays an important role in the methods mentioned so far.
 The nail polish will soak into the fabric the longer you wait.
 Overall, you have no reason to be sad.
 Nothing is too dirty or almost impossible to remove at the dry-cleans.
 Sometimes, the label on the clothing does not show all the necessary information, or by chance, we do not have the required items for removing nail polish, do not hesitate to put your trust in professionals.

 How to get nail polish out of fabric